ShrutiJ3110/PRODIGY_CS_03/README.md

 ## Requirements

 - **A Modern Web Browser**: Ensure you're using an updated version of browsers like Chrome, Firefox, or Edge for optimal functionality.
+- **Basic Understanding of Password Security** (optional): Familiarity with strong password practices is helpful but not mandatory.

 ---